 The $300 budget range was when I was sure I was going to have to make some serious sacrifices.
 But do you know what I found out?

 The $300 price point didn’t mean I couldn’t enjoy must-have features like great cooking power, long-term durability, or the ability to get a great sear on a steak.
 All it meant was I wasn’t going to have all the frills of the pricier $1,000 machines that didn’t really factor in to my every day cooking needs.

 With a $300 grill you won’t see a built-in rotisserie, 5 burners to cook burgers for an army or a separate searing station.
 But none of those are features that affect the quality of the cooking or ease of experience.

 The bells and whistles can be fun, but they aren’t what make a quality grill.

 For $300 you don’t have to sacrifice grilling power, cooking finesse, size, durability or even looks to keep your wallet happy.

-It also has some great experience-enhancing specs.
+It also has some real top-level, experience-enhancing specs:

 Comfortable cooking goes a long way in keeping me in a good mood, especially when I’m grilling in 100+ degree weather (I live in California).

 Char-Broil’s sizable metal side shelves provide ample work space to make prep and finishing smooth and hassle-free.
 My family enjoys the freshness of a barbecued meal and I am constantly using the extra space to hold spices, prep veggies, sauces, baked potatoes, kabobs, you name it.
 The side shelves really are large enough to accommodate just about anything a serious grill man might need at the ready.